 The marks should be consistent with the comments.
-While comments are critically important, the individual numerical marks may serve as a starting point for the panel discussions.
-Marks are awarded in integers or halves, ranging from 1 (non-competitive) to 5 (exceptional).
-The use of the full range is, in general, recommended.
-These numerical marks are not communicated to the applicants; only the final outcome expressed as A, B or C is s provided in the Evaluation Report.
+Marks are awarded in integers or halves.
+The use of the full range of scores is, in general, recommended.
+These numerical marks are not communicated to the applicants; only the final outcome, a panel score, expressed as A, B or C is provided in the Evaluation Report.